StevenChengCCC/CS260/README.md

 <span style="color: blue;">CS260 web design project</span>

 # Description of My website
   At present, many people all over the world have suffered from a large number of scams.
-For example, scam websites, scam phone calls, scam text messages and etc. In my project of this semester, I hope to make a fraud-proof website called "ANTI-SPAM".
+For example, scam websites, scam phone calls, scam text messages and etc. In my project of this semester, I hope to make a fraud-proof website called "ANTI-SCAM".
 Through the simulation of the fraud scene to let people think about the psychology of the scammer.
 # The following is my analysis of the features of the website.
   This is the homepage of my website, which includes registration and login functions.
 You can choose the name you like, and if you score in the top10 you will appear in the leaderboard.
 ![IMG_0014](https://github.com/user-attachments/assets/ced00ba1-e8c6-40fb-bc5b-1b289b70d433)